 Greetings Hunters and Trappers:

-It is our pleasure to introduce the 2018-2019 Guide to Hunting and Trapping in Maryland.
+It is our pleasure to welcome you to another season of hunting and trapping in Maryland.

 There are few places in North America where you can enjoy the remarkable array of opportunities offered in Maryland.
 The Chesapeake Bay serves as the anchor between our sweeping scenic mountains in the west and the sandy shores of our Atlantic coast.
 In Maryland we pride ourselves on balancing conservation with recreation; and each unique natural community offers Marylanders and our nonresident guests some of the finest hunting in the region.
 Maryland is recognized as home to the largest white-tailed buck ever taken on the East Coast, it is the only place on the continent where you can hunt free-ranging sika deer, and it is the wintering grounds for wild waterfowl in the Atlantic flyway.

 Our fields, forests, and wetlands offer some of the finest outdoor experiences in the region.
 Featuring more than 500,000 acres of public land, we provide opportunities for all outdoor enthusiasts across the state.
 We are also proud of the hard work by our dedicated team of public land managers, biologists, and scientists who are committed to ensuring our public parks, forests, and wildlife management areas remain safe, accessible, and available to all who visit.

 Finally, we offer our sincere thanks to you—the hunting and trapping community—for the critical role you play in managing and conserving wildlife in Maryland.
 You are conservationists at heart and an important part of our economy—we offer our sincere thanks for your continued support.